-C ption Location Comments / Constraints V VINC 1 West of Wincanton Business Park and New Barns This option includes the land currently identified as the direction of growth for strategic employment plus an area of adjoining land to the north identified in the HELAA.
-The area north of New Barns Farm is defined on the Submission Wincanton Neighbourhood Plan as being "visually sensitive area".
-Farm Trinoanton resignation right as being violally scholare and .
+Option Location Comments / Constraints WINC 1 West of Wincanton Business Park and This option includes the land currently identified as the direction of growth for strategic employment plus an area of adjoining land to the north identified in the HELAA.
+New Barns Farm The area north of New Barns Farm is defined on the Submission Wincanton Neighbourhood Plan as being "visually sensitive area".